ReenyeLima/mvc-php/README.md

 ## Doubts, problems or requests

--   Any questions regarding the use, please contact us through comments or email.
+-   Any questions regarding the use, please contact us through comments or email at reenyelima@hotmail.com.
--   Found extension problems, please [let us know](https://github.com/ReenyeLima/mvc-php).
+-   Any extension problems, please [let us know](https://github.com/ReenyeLima/mvc-php).
--   All feedbacks are welcome and answered.
+-   All feedbacks is welcome and will be responded to.